- College of Arts & Sciences

 - Please see the policy below for refunds to students with a monthly payment plan

-- Receipt of a refund does not imply that all charges on the bill have been paid.
+- Receipt of a refund does not imply that all charges have been paid.
 Students are strongly encouraged to carefully review the charges, payments, and other activity on their account even if a refund has been issued

 ***Please note: Due to the high volume of requests, there may be a delay in the processing of student refund checks during the first two weeks of each semester.